nextapps-de/flexsearch/README.md

 #### Enable Contextual Index

-Create context-enabled index and also set the limit of relevance (depth):
+Create index and just set the limit of relevance ("depth"):
 ```js
 var index = new FlexSearch({